Black-necked Stilt, Himantopus mexicanus

 |

 ![]() Black-necked Stilts, like their cousins the American Avocets, are present year-round in good numbers in the Bay Area, to the great pleasure of local birders and photographers.
 Males (above) have all-black backs while the backs of females (below) show some brown.
-These birds are celebrated for the exceptionally long bright pink legs that give them their common name. |
+These birds are celebrated for their exceptionally-long (stilt-like) bright-pink legs. |

 |